 - Applications should be made to:Ehime Driver’s License Center

 - Change of Address

-- If you change your name and/or address, bring proof of this change (amended Certificate of Alien Registration) to the Ehime Driver’s Center.
+- If you change your name and/or address, bring proof of this change (amended Certificate of Residence) to the Ehime Driver’s Center.

 - Your Japanese driver’s license is valid until your birthday in the third year after its issue.
 You can renew your license beginning one month before the expiration date at the Ehime Driver’s License Center.